 Narbona volcano as seen from the air.
 The view is directed eastward.
 Photo by L. Crumpler

-DEM and geologic map (re-drafted after Ehrenberg, 1978).
-On the lower right is my original interpretation of possible relationship between the intrucive structure of Ship Rock and the surface crater form of Narbona Pass volcano.
+DEM and geologic map (re-drafted after Ehrenberg, 1978) of Narbona Pass crater.
+On the lower right is my original interpretation the possible relationship between the intrusive structure of Ship Rock and the surface volcano morphology before erosion using Narbona Pass volcano as a model.